Visit us today & you will understand why our residents vacation in their own backyard!

 Ninety Six, SC 29666

-The Lake Greenwood State Park is a 944 acre park, built by the Civilian Conservation Corps in 1938 and includes 130 campsites, 4 picnic areas with shelters, boat access and The Drummond Center which houses the park offices and a conference/meeting facility with a walk-through interactive tribute to the CCC.
+The Lake Greenwood State Park is a 944-acre park, built by the Civilian Conservation Corps in 1938 and includes 130 campsites, 4 picnic areas with shelters, boat access and The Drummond Center which houses the park offices and a conference/meeting facility with a walk-through interactive tribute to the CCC.
 Here you can enjoy the wonders of primitive camping or camping in style in your RV.
 Each paved camping site is equipped with electrical hook-ups and a picnic table.
 Hot showers and restrooms are just a short walk from each site.

-Lake Greenwood was created between 1935 and 1940 by the construction of the Buzzard’s Roost Dam near Chappels, SC.
-The powerhouse was equipped with three turbines each driving a 5 megawatt AC generator to provide power to the Greenwood area.
+Lake Greenwood was created between 1935 and 1940 by the construction of the Buzzard’s Roost Dam near Chappells, SC.
+The powerhouse was equipped with three turbines each driving a 5-megawatt AC generator to provide power to the Greenwood area.
 Water was impounded to a surface elevation of 440 feet above sea level, which was later revised to 439 feet above sea level for efficient operations and reserve storage capacity.
 This facility was built and operated by the Greenwood County Electrification Commission until the Commission was dissolved and the operations folded into the general county administration.

 In 1966, Greenwood County held a referendum and by a narrow voting margin, elected to sell the transmission lines and the steam generating plant and to lease the powerhouse to Duke Power Company.
 The lease on the hydroelectric plant continued through 2006, at which time control reverted to Greenwood County.
 As part of their requirements in the 40-year lease, Duke Power has been working for the last number of years on Greenwood County’s behalf to renew the operating license with the Federal Energy Regulatory Commission (FERC) for the next 40 years of lake operation.
 Part of this process included the input of all state and federal agencies in setting new rules for operation regarding historical preservation, fish and wildlife habitat, river sustained flows, draw down curves, fishery issues, and improved public access.
 The newly constructed boat launching facility near the dam, which was built by Duke on the county’s behalf under the lease, is one of the new benefits.

 Recent years have brought considerable development around the lake, which is becoming a choice residential and retirement area.
-New residents and homeowners are coming to Lake Greenwood from all parts of the country to enjoy the mild climate, lake views, boating, water sports, fishing, and golf.
+New residents and homeowners are relocating to Lake Greenwood from all parts of the country to enjoy the mild climate, lake views, boating, water sports, fishing, and golf.